pujoey/John-Titor/README.md

 * Ending - I win when the time machine is built and allows me to alter history or take a different path to debunk John Titor's story as a hoax thus erasing other alternate reality and only MY timeline exist.

+* ICONs on the left side/darkens/brightens/hovers display info - icon selections brighten and darkened as research points allows because this is an easy way for me to tell which research ideas to pursue and what advantage it gives me.

 ---